 I really enjoyed the aesthetics of nature on this course.
 It looks amazing now compared to when it was under construction.

 Overall, a decent beginner/intermediate course in a town that did not have a course nearby.
 If traveling down I-24 between Nashville and Chattanooga, the course is not too far from the interstate (12 miles) and most of that is highway.

 Cons: Some tee shots that I would call unrealistic shapes of disc flight, where basically you have to conservatively putt it from the tee to the bend in the fairway, and then play your long upshot.
 On many of these it seemed to me there was a better, more obvious spot for the tee- would not have made it any easier, just more of a risk/reward option, rather than a play-it-safe option as your only option.

-Not a con, but a potential one: I hope the open hole tall grass is not allowed to become a ridiculous length in the summer.
-Shorter grass and stakes can identify o.b. well enough without the punishment of ticks, chiggers, and lost discs.
+Other Thoughts: Not a con, but a potential one: I hope the open hole tall grass is not allowed to become a ridiculous length in the summer.
+The fairways are beautifully defined and manicured and plenty wide at least.

-I played on a Monday, but school was on fall break, so I can't comment on playability during school hours- the park is set apart from the school, but the road to the parking area is the school road.
+I have only played here when school was not in session, so I can't comment on playability during school hours- the park is set apart from the school, but the road to the parking area is the school road.

 Join Disc Golf Course Review

 for free to add your review.
 Have an account already?
 Sign In